Bandiera Rossa: In popular culture

-Notable covers of the song were made by the Slovenian punk-rock band Pankrti in 1984 on the Rdeči album (Red album), as well as the Croatian punk-rock band KUD Idijoti in 1990, on their album Mi smo ovdje samo zbog para (We are only here for the money).
-Scottish band, Tarneybackle released a version of the song as part of a medley of Spanish Civil War music.
-The song also appears on UK punk/oi! band Angelic Upstarts' 2002 album Sons of Sparticus.
+Notable covers of the song were made by the Yugoslav and Slovenian punk rock band Pankrti in 1984 on their Rdeči album (Red Album), as well as the Yugoslav and Croatian punk rock band KUD Idijoti, first on their 1986 live album Legendarni uživo (The Legendary Ones Live) and on their 1990 studio album Mi smo ovdje samo zbog para (We Are Only Here for the Money).
+Scottish band Tarneybackle released a version of the song as part of a medley of Spanish Civil War music.
+The song also appears on UK punk band Angelic Upstarts' 2002 album Sons of Sparticus.

 The title of the 1986 Israeli film Avanti Popolo is taken from the song.
 The film's protagonists – Israeli and Egyptian soldiers, particularly unheroic in their attitudes and actions, wander the Sinai Desert in the aftermath of the 1967 War.
 In one notable scene, the soldiers facetiously sing the song.

 Excerpt from the text

-This version translated for marxists.org by Clara Statello and Mitchell Abidor.
+This version was translated for marxists.org by Clara Statello and Mitchell Abidor.

 Foreign-language versions

-One of the most widely known Italian songs, Bandiera Rossa has been rendered in several languages including: English, Croatian, Slovenian, German, French, Swedish, Norwegian, Danish, Turkish, Kurdish, Finnish, Icelandic, Maltese, Russian, Esperanto, Vietnamese and Filipino.
+One of the most widely known Italian songs, Bandiera Rossa has been rendered in several languages including: English, Serbo-Croatian, Slovenian, German, French, Swedish, Norwegian, Danish, Turkish, Kurdish, Finnish, Icelandic, Maltese, Russian, Esperanto, Japanese, Arabic, Hindi, Punjabi, Vietnamese and Filipino.